-Student's Responsibility: In order for a GPA submission record to be valid, it is the student's responsibility to make sure that Admissions & Records is reflecting their correct social security number and HS Graduation Date at least three weeks prior to submission deadline.
+Student's Responsibility: In order for a GPA submission record to be valid, it is the student's responsibility to make sure that Admissions & Records is reflecting their correct social security number and High School Graduation Date at least three weeks prior to submission deadline.
 If either one of the components are invalid by the GPA Submission Date; the record will be rejected by CSAC.
-Students can inquire about the details of submitted GPAs after the submission deadline in the Financial Aid Office (no phone calls please).
+Students can inquire about the details of submitted GPAs after the submission deadline in the Financial Aid Office.
 Students who change enrollment status from the Career Advance Placement Program (CAP) into a first year freshman college student, must make sure to complete a new Admission Application with their High School Graduation Status updated.
 Students in the CAP Program will not have their GPA submitted to CSAC by Santiago Canyon College.

-Students identified as AB 540 Dream & Deferred Action For Childhood Arrivals (DACA) who meet the AB 540 requirements, will have other data matches submitted to CSAC such as address, Date of Birth, e-mail address, etc. in lieu of a SSN along with their GPA by the March 2nd Deadline.
+Students identified as AB 540 Dreamer & Deferred Action For Childhood Arrivals (DACA) who meet the AB 540 requirements, will have other data matches submitted to CSAC such as address, date of birth, e-mail address, etc. in lieu of a social security number, along with their GPA by the March 2nd Deadline.
 AB 540 & DACA students must make sure that these data elements match between Admissions & Records and their Dream Act Application.
-AB 540 students are ineligible for the September 2nd deadline.

 SCC's Process for Awarding/Disbursing Cal Grant Awards